Mukul306/SmartMap-Pathfinding/README.md

 ## UCS and A-Star Path Finding Algorithm

 ## Description
+This application aims to find the nearest path between two location in a map.

 ## Getting Started
 To use this program, you need to have the following installed on your system: